Administrative Assistant Resume Example

 In the education section, I list my degrees, certifications, or any formal training.
 I always include my graduation year, school name, and location.
 This helps employers see my background at a glance.

 If you’ve got a degree higher than high school, you can skip listing your high school.
-Always mention honors or distinctions-these add extra weight to your application.
+Always mention honors or distinctions—these add extra weight to your application, especially when included in your cover letter.

 Education isn’t everything for office secretary roles, but showing a Bachelor’s or even an Associate’s degree can boost your profile.
 Wrap up your resume here and keep it tidy.